 This booklet and the materials that accompany it are directed to parish leadership throughout the Greek Orthodox Archdiocese of America as part of an ongoing effort to provide practical and inspirational ministry resources.
-Stewardship Ministries, in coordination with the other national ministries of the Archdiocese, is offering these resources under the unified theme of Abide in Me based on chapter 15 in the Gospel of Saint John.
+Stewardship Ministries, in coordination with the other national ministries of the Archdiocese, is offering these resources under the unified theme of "I chose you and appointed you that you should go and bear fruit," based on chapter 15 in the Gospel of Saint John.